Class 8 English

 Answer: The author found a roll-top desk made of oak wood in the junk shop.
 It was badly out of shape and needed lots of repair.
 But as a new one would have cost him a fortune he thought of buying it.

 Answer: The author found a letter written by a person named Jim.
 It was Jim’s last letter to the recipient Mrs. Macpherson.
-So, there is every likelihood that Mrs. Macpherson had put it there.
+So, there is every chance that Mr. Macpherson had put it there.

 Answer: Jim Macpherson had written the letter to his wife Mrs. Macpherson on during December 1914.
 It was written during the First World War.